 Advertisers with Advertising Cloud DSP only

-SDID), which is used to stitch data from Advertising Cloud to the visitor’s Adobe Analytics hit.
+StitchID.
+Either ID is used to stitch data from Advertising Cloud to the visitor’s Adobe Analytics hit.
 Adobe Analytics then queries Advertising Cloud for the AMO ID and EF ID associated with the ad exposure.
 The AMO ID and EF IDs are then populated in their respective eVars.
 These values persist for a designated period (by default, 60 days).

-Analytics sends site traffic metrics (such as page views, visits, and time spent) and any Analytics custom or standad events to Advertising Cloud hourly, using the EF ID as the key.
+Analytics sends site traffic metrics (such as page views, visits, and time spent) and any Analytics custom or standard events to Advertising Cloud hourly, using the EF ID as the key.
 These Analytics metrics then run through the Advertising Cloud attribution system to connect the conversions to the click and exposure history.

-SDID) can be included in your Analytics call.
+StitchID can be included in your Analytics call.